yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

  5. Starts a new Docker container and runs `bundle test` in it.

- 6. If everything is fine, pushes modified `master` branch to Github.
+ 6. If everything is fine, pushes modified `master` branch to GitHub.

- 7. Reports back to you, in the Github pull request.
+ 7. Reports back to you, in the GitHub pull request.

 You can see it in action, for example, in this pull request:
 [jcabi/jcabi-github#878](https://github.com/jcabi/jcabi-github/pull/878).